Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Review of Self-Dual Mix-Dimensional QED

 In Eq.~\eqref{pvduality}, $A_{\mu}$ is considered a background (probe) field.
 We add to both sides of Eq.~\eqref{pvduality} a (3+1)D Maxwell term~\eqref{Maxwellterm} and integrate over $A_{\mu}$.
 The duality now becomes

 This procedure introduces an exactly marginal coupling $e$ into the theory.
-The theories on the two sides Eq.~(\ref{pvduality}) are now of the ``brane-world'' type, with matter living on a (2+1)D ``brane'' interacting with a (3+1)D ``bulk'' field.
-This type of theories can regarded as a Lorentz-invariant version of condensed matter systems, such as graphene or a superconducting thin film, with Coulomb interaction.
-In the rest of the paper, we often call the tilde variables $\tilde{\Psi}_p$ the ``composite particles'' or ``vortices'' of the ordinary matter fileds $\Psi_p$.
+The theories on the two sides of Eq.~(\ref{pvduality}) are now of the ``brane-world'' type, with matter living on a (2+1)D ``brane'' interacting with a (3+1)D ``bulk'' field.
+This type of theory can be regarded as a Lorentz-invariant version of condensed-matter systems, such as graphene or a superconducting thin film, with noninstantaneous Coulomb interaction.
+In the rest of the paper, we often call the tilde variables $\tilde{\Psi}_p$ the ``composite particles'' or ``vortices'' of the ordinary matter fields $\Psi_p$.

 The operator mapping between the two sides of the duality can be found by equating the variations of the two sides of Eq.~\eqref{pvduality} with respect to $A$, and from the equation of motion obtained by varying the action on the right hand side of Eq.~(\ref{pvduality}) with respect to $a$,